Deaod/spsc_queue/README.md

 # SPSCQueue
-A collection of fast bounded single producer, single consumer queues.
+A fast bounded single producer, single consumer queue.

 spsc_queue.h defines a single template, `spsc_queue`, which implements a bounded queue with at most one producer, and one consumer at the same time.